Private School Act

 Article 55

-1. Suspending part or all of the rewards and grants to the private schools.
+1. Suspending part or all of the rewards and grants to the private school established.

-2. Suspending part or all of the schools’ enrollment activity.
+2. Suspending enrollment for some or all classes of the private school established.

 Chapter 5: Rewards, Grants and Donations